 Monetary Relief for Infringing Activity

 Under the Lanham Act, the holder of a mark may receive monetary awards for actual damages and lost profits due to the infringement.
 Moreover, the mark holder may also be compensated to account for any profits that the infringer made using the mark.
 If the infringer stole material deliberately, courts will increase rewards for damages by 300 percent.

 Note that a person or business can't recover punitive damages at the federal level.
 However, state unfair competition laws may provide compensation for these types of damages.

 If you need help with remedies for trademark infringement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.